Fiereu/Zombsroyale-FOV-Hack/README.md

 # Zombsroyale FOV Hack
 "Simple" Zombsroyale FOV Hack.

 This is the result of me trying to understand wasm and wasm game hacking.
+If they update their game the Offsets probably wont be correct anymore so until then hf using it.

 ## How to use
 - Download the repo